 - It will help sometime in the following few days to talk with your children about what will happen and what to expect at the funeral service.
 Offering the choice to be involved and included is important.

 - Be prepared for questions your child may ask such as: 'What will happen to the body?', 'Why is he put into the ground?', 'Can she feel anything?', 'What if he's not dead?', 'What is cremation?' and 'What will his ashes look like?'
 These questions need honest, simple, accurate, and sometimes repeated answers given in a caring and nurturing atmosphere.

 - As you will be dealing with your own grief at this time, it may be helpful to ask a trusted relative or friend whom the children know to spend special time with them too.1

 If you are concerned for a child seek advice from a health professional, such as your General Practitioner (GP).
 See the Resources page for further details.

 For more information about children and their needs:

-- School & Supporting grieving children – see For Professionals section
+- School & Supporting grieving children – see Information for Professionals

 - 'After the Loss of a Child: A Resource for Parents of Children in Palliative Care', Australian Centre for Grief and Bereavement.